leopaulbis/NMDS_assignement12/README.md

 # NMDS_assignement12
 Computation of the stable and unstable manifolds of the Lyapounov orbit
-<bq> the file assignement8.py is necessary to run the main file (assignement12.py).
+<br> the file assignement8.py is necessary to run the main file (assignement12.py).